Kunzang Palyul Choling

 Kunzang Palyul Choling (KPC) is an organization for Buddhist study and practice in the Nyingma tradition (Palyul lineage) that is located in Poolesville, Maryland and Sedona, Arizona, with smaller groups in Santa Barbara, California and across Australia.
 KPC was founded by Jetsunma Ahkon Lhamo and later given to Penor Rinpoche.
 KPC was Penor Rinpoche's first Dharma Center in the US.
+Guidestar non-profit tracker lists its transparency as a platinum level, candid organization.

 Teachers

 Jetsunma Ahkon Lhamo Rinpoche is the KPC resident lama.
 She was enthroned as a lineage holder in 1988 by Penor Rinpoche.
-Khenpo Pem Tsheri Sherpa from Namdroling monastery is a returning teacher, in residence several months out of the year.
+Khenpo Karze from Namdroling monastery is a returning teacher, in residence throughout the year.
 The monks and nuns and Ahkon Lhamo's daughter Atira teach beginning classes.

 Prayer vigil

 KPC was established in 1985 to house the 24-hour prayer vigil begun in Jetsunma Ahkon Lhamo's basement, and to create a temple that was open 24 hours a day.
 Participants maintain two-hour prayer shifts, doing practices in the Nyingma tradition.
 The vigil is dedicated to the end of suffering and has remained unbroken.
 In 1999, Kunzang Palyul Choling (KPC) began another 24-hour prayer vigil in the new location in Sedona, Arizona.